 The approval process does not have to be daunting.
 A building designer who understands the Gold Coast planning framework handles the compliance side so you can focus on the design outcome you want.

 At Design Science, approval navigation is built into my design process from day one.
 During the initial consultation, I assess your property against the City Plan to determine exactly what approvals your renovation will need.
 This shapes the design strategy — there is no point designing a $300,000 extension that requires a DA you did not budget time or money for.
+For more on how this works specifically for renovation projects, see our guide to council approval for Gold Coast renovations.

 Because I hold both a builder’s licence and a building designer’s licence, I understand what building certifiers need to see in the documentation.
 My construction drawings are prepared with approval in mind, which means fewer information requests, fewer revisions, and a faster path from design to construction start.